utshomax/postman-docs/src/pages/docs/getting-started/installation/installation-and-updates.md

 1. [Download](https://www.postman.com/downloads/) the latest Postman version.

-    > Make sure to download the **Mac Apple Chip** version if Make sure you have installed openssl installed on your machine.you have a Mac with an Apple silicon processor.
+    > Make sure to download the **Mac Apple Chip** version if you have a Mac with an Apple silicon processor.

 1. If your browser downloads the file as a ZIP file, find the file in the **Downloads** folder and unzip it.
 1. In the **Downloads** folder, double-click the `Postman` file to install it.